-Prerequisite: Approval of Mr. Otto Kuehrmann Grades 10-12
+Prerequisite: Approval of instructor, Mr. Kuehrmann, at course selection time

 This course is designed for 9th-12th grade students who cannot schedule ORCHESTRA as a class but can participate two or three times each week for no credit.
 Students must have the approval of the instructor and must be able to demonstrate specified playing technique and music reading ability.
 All course requirements as listed under ORCHESTRA will apply to this course.